 Lisa’s Cross-Cultural Salsa with Tomato, Avocado, Lime, and Feta

 When fresh tomato seasons arrives, make Lisa’s Cross-Cultural Salsa with Tomato, Avocado, Lime, and Feta to serve over chicken, fish, or pork cooked on the grill!
-And this tasty salsa is low-glycemic, gluten-free, meatless, and South Beach Diet friendly!
+See Tomato Recipes for more recipe ideas like this one.

 Lisa’s Cross-Cultural Salsa with Tomato, Avocado, Lime, and Feta is a recipe that came from a faithful reader named Lisa who’s such a creative cook that she’d probably make a great food blogger!
 But since she doesn’t have a blog Lisa sends me her fantastic recipe ideas and lets me post them on Kalyn’s Kitchen.
 (Thanks Lisa!)
 Lisa is the one who shared her “dumb” salad recipe that I renamed Not-so-Dumb Salad with Cucumbers, Tomatoes, Onions, Avocado, and Balsamic Vinegar.